 1. Prague (Czech Republic)

-Prague is one of the prettiest cities in Europe.
+Prague is one of the prettiest popular European destinations and a fantastic choice for family trips during spring break in Europe.

-Real-life castles combine with extraordinary beer halls and pop culture to make this a favorite destination in the European continent.
-As such, it receives millions of tourists a year, especially during the summer and the Christmas season.
+Real-life castles combined with extraordinary beer halls and pop culture make this a favorite destination on the European continent.
+As such, it receives millions of tourists annually, especially during the summer months and Christmas.

-Spring is the best time to visit as the crowds are smaller and the weather milder, making it perfect for sightseeing.
+Spring is the best time to visit as there are fewer tourists and the mild temperatures make it perfect for sightseeing.

 Absolute must-sees in Prague are St. Vitus Cathedral (Prague Castle), Charles Bridge, Gothic Church of Our Lady before Týn, Prašná brána (Powder Tower), and Old Town Square, which house the world-famous Astronomical Clock.